 Michael Rosenberg is a litigation partner in our Toronto office and vice chair of the firm’s National Class Actions Group.
-He maintains a general litigation practice, with a particular focus on class actions, complex commercial disputes, and criminal and constitutional law.
+He maintains a general litigation practice, with a particular focus on class actions, complex commercial disputes and constitutional law.

 Michael has appeared before all levels of court, including the Supreme Court of Canada.
 He has also made submissions to the Senate Standing Committee on Legal and Constitutional Affairs.
 Prior to joining McCarthy Tétrault, he served as a Law Clerk to the Right Honourable Beverley McLachlin, Chief Justice of the Supreme Court of Canada.